shubham88fru/learning-kafka/README.md

 - Kafak topic cli is a command line utility to interact with kafka topics.
 - Messages to topic sent with the same key are stored in the same partition and are ordered.
 And so, if we want to send messages on a topic in order, we need to send them with the same key.

+- A kafka producer can send messages to broken either synchronously or asynchronously.
+When sending a message synchronously, the producer service will wait for an ack from the broker before moving forward.
+While when sending asynchronously, its like a fire and forget scheme.